 What is tracking?
 Tracker and scientist Louis Liebenberg makes a case that the Art of Tracking is the Origin of Science.
 A strong statement supported by the fact that the human brain co-evolved with other species to maximize survival of the original hunter-gatherer cultures.
 Today, such groups persist in limited areas and they rely on track and sign skills to hunt, gather food, and stay safe.
 Our industrialized brains remain hard-wired for this level of awareness, but modern life is distracting.
 There is hope through tracking.
 It can start with simply asking whether a track in the dust represents a dog or a mountain lion.
 For the hunter-gatherer and city-dweller alike, tracking begins with awareness of the natural world and a recognition that all species leave evidence behind.
 An early tracking experience from simple clues on the ground led me to see that a bobcat had stopped to drink from a puddle.
-The water had evaporated, but the evidence remained.
+The water had evaporated, the bobcat was long gone, but the story remained visible in the soil.
 This is why I consider tracking to be the highest form of eavesdropping.